-When Erlang/OTP is started, the system searches for a file named .erlang in the user's home directory.
+When Erlang/OTP is started, the system searches for a file named .erlang in the user's home directory and then filename:basedir(user_config, "erlang").

 If an .erlang file is found, it is assumed to contain valid Erlang expressions.
 These expressions are evaluated as if they were input to the shell.